kavismith/network-protocol/README.md

 </p>
 <p>
-Search for SSH protocol in wireshard and go to powershell and type in command SSH labuser@10.0.05 and you will see the host connection could not be established.
-Type yes to continue the connection and then key in your password to connect to Linux server.
-Type in exit to disconect from the Linux server.
+Search for SSH protocol in Wireshark, and then, in PowerShell, enter the command "SSH labuser@10.0.0.5."
+You will receive a message indicating that the host connection could not be established.
+To proceed, type "yes" to confirm the connection, and then input your password to connect to the Linux server.
+To disconnect from the Linux server, you can type "exit."
 </p>
 <br />